-When it comes to outdoor furniture, Teak, a tropical hardwood from the Far East, is undeniably an excellent choice for your investment because of its beauty, dense strength & durability, and natural resistance to outdoor elements and insects.
-Our Grade A Teak is our first choice, and with minimal and simple care it lasts for many decades as it ages naturally and beautifully with its classic and sophisticated patina.
+Teak is a tropical hardwood from the Far East, and is undeniably an excellent choice when investing in quality outdoor furniture.
+Because of its density, natural and unique beauty, strength & durability, and natural resistance to outdoor elements and insects, our grade A Teak from the sustainable forests of Indonesia is top choice for premium furniture.
+With minimal and simple care, teak lasts for many decades as it ages naturally and beautifully with its classic and sophisticated patina.
 If your preference is to maintain the golden brown, that is definitely possible as well.

-Why Grade A?
-Because this highest quality of teak comes from the center of the log (the inner heartwood) of a fully matured tree.
-It therefore contains a higher level of oils which provide sheen and protection.
+Why Grade A teak?
+Because this is the highest quality available milled from the center of the log (the inner heartwood) of a fully matured tree.
+The heartwood contains a higher level of natural oil which provides valuable protection and sheen.
 The grain of the wood is close and uniform, and the color is a honey golden brown.
-The heartwood only comprises approximately 25% of the tree which explains the reason Grade A teak costs more than lesser grades.
+The heartwood only comprises approximately 25% of the tree which explains the reason Grade A teak costs more than the lesser grades.

 cleaning and maintaining